-As for the Babocomari allotment, the DRMP said that no “formal” S&Gs assessment had been completed.
-However, on August 4, 2000, the BLM released a proposed decision to issue a regular 10-year grazing lease for the allotment.
-(They had been using annual authorizations before this.)
+As for the Babocomari allotment, which is part of the Brookline Ranch, and includes a stretch of the Babocomari River, the DRMP said that no “formal” S&Gs assessment had been completed.
+However, the BLM had released a proposed decision on August 4, 2000, to issue the initial regular 10-year BLM grazing lease for the allotment, as they had been using annual grazing authorizations since the inherited state lease had expired in 1996.
 The proposed decision included no details about the livestock management situation on the allotment, but it claimed that an S&Gs assessment had recently been completed that showed “resource conditions meet applicable standards” and “no further changes in the current operation are required at this time.”
-(This S&Gs assessment was later revealed to be a “short form” assessment.)
-The lease renewal didn’t even mention the fact that the allotment was located in the SPRNCA.
-Nor did it mention the applicable livestock management prescriptions which were included in the 1992 partial decision for the Safford District RMP.
-In fact, it didn’t mention the Safford District RMP at all.
+This assessment was later revealed to be just a short form evaluation.

-BLM Safford District Manager Ray Brady’s response to Rep. Kolbe’s inquiry included a promise that the BLM would continue to honor the Babocomari allotment’s inherited state lease.
-This was about five months before the completion of the San Pedro River Riparian Management Plan, which shows that local BLM officials intentionally refused to consider full compliance with Arizona-Idaho Conservation Act in regards to the SPRNCA’s former state lands
+Furthermore, after Congress created the SPRNCA in late November 1988, the Babocomari allotment’s grazing lessee contacted Arizona Congressman Jim Kolbe’s office to express concern about the future of his BLM lease on the former state land within the newly designated riparian preserve.
+BLM Safford District Manager Ray Brady’s response to Rep. Kolbe’s inquiry documented that the exchange had occurred earlier, and that the Babocomari lessee knew the situation when he bought the lease.
+The letter also included a promise that the BLM would continue to honor the Babocomari allotment’s inherited state lease.
+This was about five months before the completion of the San Pedro River Riparian Management Plan, which shows that local BLM officials were already determined to refuse to consider full compliance with Arizona-Idaho Conservation Act in regards to the SPRNCA’s former state lands

 The 2007 Brookline Ranch CRMP said the allotment would be divided into eight pastures and a best-pasture, deferred rotation grazing system would be used.
 The 2,550 pasture River pasture, which included the Babocomari River and the BLM’s allotment, could be used any time of the year, although it would “rarely” be used during the growing season from late May through mid-September, but it would be grazed “some part of these months every 4th year or so.”